AlexCuellar/alexcuellar.github.io/_posts/2019-08-17-contextual_bandit.md

 To show that our alogrithm works to improve results during human interaction, we tested our algorithm against a similar non-contextual algorithm posed previously by ICAROS lab [^2].
 In this user study, we recuited workers from the USA and India on Amazon Mechanical Turk to take a test.
 Questions would be broken up into 2 contexts (USA-related quesetions and India-related questions).
 Participants took one test with the contextual algorithm and one with the non-contextual algortihm (with randomized ordering on which came first) and answered questions at the end as to how fair they felt the algorithm was.
 Ultimately we had positive results.
 We showed that the contextual algorithm performed better in overall number of questions answered correctly, especially when the difference in ability betwen contexts for each player was especially high (a measure we coined as *disparity*):

 ![Correct Answer Results](/assets/img/Fair-Bandit/Correct_Answer_Results.JPG)
+*Figure 2: Left) Results of the average number of questions answered correctly on our tests between the baseline (non-contextual) and Fair CB (contextual) algorithms.
+Right) Graph of number of correct answers versus the "disparity" metric.
+The observation that higher disparity leads to greater improvement in the contextual algorithm indicates that the algorithm is utilizing differences in knowledge base in our particiants.*

 Moreover, the contextual algorithm didn't decrease how fair the participants felt the choices were:

 ![Fairness Results](/assets/img/Fair-Bandit/Fairness_Results.JPG)
+*Figure 3: Results of questions regarding fairness between the baseline (non-contextual) and Fair CP (Contexutal) algorithms.
+The questions were: Q1: How FAIR or UNFAIR was it for YOU that the computer gave you the designated number of questions?
+Q2: How FAIR or UNFAIR was it for your PARTNER that the computer gave them the designated number of questions?
+Q3: How much do you trust the computer to make a good decision about the distribution of questions?*

 ## Footnotes
 [^1]: Yifang Chen, Alex Cuellar, Haipeng Luo, Jignesh Modi, Heramb Nemlekar, and Stefanos Nikolaidis.
 Fair contextual multi-armed bandits: Theory and experiments. arXiv preprint arXiv:1912.08055, 2019.